MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 * Server name
 * Database name
-* Native query against at the database level
+* Native query at the database level

 Now inside Power BI Desktop, head over to the *Get Data* experience and find the connector with the name **SqlODBC Sample**.